1 Lab: Getting Started in RStudio - Knowing Merseyside

 Now we use these basic R command and newly installed packages to start our initial exploration by using some existing secondary dataset from the Census 2021.

 In R we normally read in tabular dataset from .csv format.
-In your Week 1 data folder, you can find one .csv dataset: merseyside.csv.
+In your ENVS162 Canvas page find Week 1 -> Practical 1 Dataset, download the four datasets to your current working folder on your M drive (ENVS162 - Week 1).
+You may first identify one .csv dataset: merseyside.csv.
 You can open them in excel to have a look, but here we are using R instead of Excel to load and examine them.

 1.3.1.1 Loading tabular data